Dechtman Wealth Management | December 1, 2023

 Use our helpful investment returns calculator to get an idea of what to expect from your investments.

 Most investing mistakes are due to mismanaging risk.
 Investors who misunderstand, underestimate, overestimate, or miscalculate risk are prone to under performance.
 Achieving positive long-term returns requires proactive risk management along with a clear understanding of the risk-return relationship.
 It is actually the deliberate assumption of risk when applied to a properly allocated portfolio that drives return performance.
-To a great extent, it is through the management of risk, not the management of investments, that optimum portfolio construction takes place and superior long-term returns are achieved.
+To a great extent, it is through the management of risk, not the management of investments, that suitable portfolio construction takes place and enhanced long-term returns may be achieved.

 Disciplined investors accept the fact that there is risk in the markets and the chance of experiencing negative returns in their portfolio at one time or another is a very real likelihood.
 They know that the longer they hold their portfolio, the more likely they are to experience extended periods of negative returns.
 But they also know that the longer they hold their portfolio, and it is properly diversified with all risk factors considered, the greater the likelihood that their compounded annual return will be positive.